vellvm/vellvm/README.md

 1. Install all external dependencies
 2. Clone the vellvm git repo with the `--recurse-submodule` option
-1. Run `make` in the /src directory: it will first compile the itree libraries, then vir, and finally extract the OCaml executable
+1. Run `make` in the /src directory: it will first compile the itree / quickchick libraries, then vir, and finally extract the OCaml executable

 # Running